Vyral/base-template/_posts/2018-08-28-what-factors-determine-your-homes-value-in-the-twin-cities.md

 Today we’re going to talk about how long it will take to sell your house in today’s market.
 According to Realtor.com, the average number of days on market is about 65 nationally. **However, there are some different factors that determine this number in your neighborhood:**

-**1. Location.** How close you are to a main street in your town or a major transportation hub like a Metro system, will play a huge role.
+**1. Location.** How close you are to a main street in your town or a major transportation hub, like a metro system, will play a huge role.

 **2. Price.** If you overprice your house, there will be much fewer buyers looking at it.
 You may also run into appraisal issues down the road.